 Above all these issues, there are efficient ways to deal with garden waste.
-Knowing what type of rubbish there is in your yard, you can implement effective recycling and repurposing methods.
-Also, how to handle the wastes that are allowed or forbidden in your bins.
+Knowing the type of rubbish in your yard, you can implement effective recycling and repurposing methods.
+Also, how to handle the wastes allowed or forbidden in your bins.

 Types of Garden Wastes

-Generally, there are two primary categories for garden wastes, including the recyclables, biodegradable, and unwanted materials in your garden.
-Here are the two types of garden wastes:
+Generally, there are two primary categories for garden waste: recyclables, biodegradable, and unwanted materials in your garden.
+Here are the two types of garden waste:

 - Lawn clipping and cuttings

 - Branches and twigs